You should always be looking to improve your trading edge. The NYSE Tick is the perfect trading indicator to do just that.

 $TICKA – Amex Tick Index

-No matter what Tick Index you’re thinking of using I suggest you start by simply adding it to your charts and paying attention to it.
+Start by simply adding it to your charts and paying attention to it.
 It will take time to be able to read the tick count and see how it can play an advantageous role in your trading strategy.